TerriaJS/workshops/foss4g-hobart-2024/theming-json-based.md

 Now modify the code for ["brandBarElements"here](https://github.com/TerriaJS/TerriaMap/blob/14bf848b651a8403401f3c7a39f6a4075a0654c7/wwwroot/config.json#L47) to point to your image at `image/branding-bar.png`.

 ## Step 3: Other Tidy Up

 Some more properties in `config.json` you may want to change:

 ```
 ["parameters"]["appName"]
 ["parameters"]["supportEmail"]
 ["parameters"]["languageConfiguration"]["languages"]
 ["initializationUrls"]
 ```

+TerriaJS has many other configuration options available - you can see them all in the [TerriaJS Config Documentation](https://docs.terria.io/configuration....)